rsdoiel/rsdoiel.github.io/blog/2019/07/28/freedos-to-oberon-system-3.md

 command called [wget](https://en.wikipedia.org/wiki/Wget)
 already installed[^5].

+> NOTE: The ETH ftp server is no more.
+I've included Web Archive
+> links and links to my own copies of the files needed to
+> install Native Oberon 2.3.6 in the paragraphs that follow.
+> RSD, 2021-03-16

 ```bash

     cd
     mkdir -p Desktop/NativeOberon-Standalone
     cd Desktop/NativeOberon-Standalone
     wget ftp://ftp.ethoberon.ethz.ch/ETHOberon/Native/StdAlone/

 ```

 Clone your FreeDOS Box first.
 You'll want to do a "Full Clone".
 You'll